KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/2.css/1.about-me/README.md

 Create a `<ul>` with the following sturcture `<ul>` -> `<li>` -> `<i>`.
 Center this in the footer.

 #### Step 3:
-Add icons that contain the URLs.
+Add icons (from [fontawesome](https://fontawesome.com/?from=io) for example) that contain the URLs.
 And make sure that they are spread in a width of 400px.

 #### Step 4:
 Animate the icons color on hover.